the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_4/_index.md

 ```
 Let's examine this code:
 -The filter line of code will filter all the tasks that are for the user that is in self.request (aka, the user currently logged in).
--the context (or the user's tasks) will be sorted by due_date
+-the context (or the user's tasks) will be sorted by due_date and this is what will be seen in the web page.

+Excellent!
+All the file changes have been made.
+We can migrate the changes on the database.

 ## Run Migrations and Restart

-After we make these changes to Task, we will need to do a makemigrations and migrate.
-Shut down the server, run the makemigrations and migrate commands, and restart the server.
+To migrate, shut down the server, run the makemigrations and migrate commands, and restart the server.

 ```shell
 python3 manage.py makemigrations
 python3 manage.py migrate
 python3 manage.py runserver
 ```

-After we run the migration, that Task table will be update and will look like this
+After we run the migration, that Task table will be updated.

+{{<checkpoint>}}
+Once you have made all the updates, log in and add a new task to yourself and to a different user of the system.
+Check that the tasks are showing up in the right places for the right people.
+{{</checkpoint>}}

 When we restart the server, we should see the following changes:
 - The tasks on the Dashboard will only show the authenticated user's tasks and not everyone's tasks.
 - The New Task page will show a new field where a user can be assigned.
 This field can be left blank and the task will be "lost" and can only be recovered in the admin page.

-{{<checkpoint>}}
-Once you have made all the updates, log in and add a new task to yourself and to a different user of the system.
-Check that the tasks are showing up in the right places for the right people.
-{{</checkpoint>}}
+If the Dashboard does not show this, try to complete the steps again.

 ## Conclusion

+We have create a link or relation between the User table and Task table.
+We can use this relation to assigns tasks to different users in our To-Do app making our app work in a multi-user environment.

+We have learned to update Django models, forms and views to take advantage of relational databases so that users can assign tasks to others.

+With this basic understanding of how tables are joined in Django, we have opened up many more opportunities where we can have one-to-one relationships but also one-to-many and many-to-many relationships, similar to the To-Do app.

 The scope of this project is quite limited but the sky's the limit.
 You can do a so much with Django and relational databases.
 What we have learned in these 5 mini-lessons is literally the tip of the iceberg.
 If you think about it, Instagram was made with Django so anything is possible.